Blackstone drives India private equity shift from home to office

-MUMBAI (Reuters) - Blackstone Group LP (BX.N) is driving the migration of private equity money into India’s commercial real estate after the global financial crisis cooled the country’s once-ardent residential segment and the number of unsold new homes surged.
+MUMBAI, Feb 28 (Reuters) - Blackstone Group LP is driving the migration of private equity money into India’s commercial real estate after the global financial crisis cooled the country’s once-ardent residential segment and the number of unsold new homes surged.

 Since 2005, when India opened its property sector to foreign investors, money has mostly poured into housing because of simpler investment rules while sales of finished homes provide private equity funds a clear exit.
 But with Indian home prices down between 5 and 30 percent since 2009, some investors are moving into commercial assets that yield steady rental income and limiting their exposure to the volatile residential market.